pocketbird/guidelines/BMI.md

 ##### Recommendation:

-Use a BEM-style syntax.
+Use a BEM-style syntax (Nicolas Gallagher's to be precise.
+NG = Twitter, normalize).
 BEM stands for Block, Element, Modifier and, using the nav example from above, would look like this `nav-primary__nav-item` where 'nav-primary' is an object and 'nav-item' is a component of that object.
 Readable, clear, object-oriented css is *very* important.

 ##### Possible naming styles: